For Sellers

 The inspector shall inspect:

-• a representative number of doors and windows by opening and closing them.
+- Representative number of doors and windows by opening and closing them

 The inspector shall describe:

-• a garage vehicle door as manually-operated or installed with a garage door opener.
+- Garage vehicle door as operated manually or with an installed garage door opener

 The inspector shall report as in need of correction:

-• photo-electric safety sensors that did not operate properly.
+- Photo-electric safety sensors that do not operate properly

-• any window that was obviously fogged or displayed other evidence of broken seals.
+- Any window that is obviously fogged or displays other evidence of broken seals

 Residential